 Examples of ADCP and weather data as they are displayed in the ToughBoy Onshore web portal (scroll down for a video walk-through), along with a picture by WSP of their ToughBoy data buoy deployed in the Storstrøm strait

 In addition to the standard models, EIVA has integrated a variety of custom sensor setups with the ToughBoy – depending on the needs of each customer’s projects.
-For example, WSP, a sustainable construction consultancy, needed to monitor wave, current and weather conditions so that engineering company SBJV could know when it’s safe to work on building the Storstrøm bridge (in waters with often very strong currents).
+For example, WSP, a sustainable construction consultancy, needed to monitor wave, current and weather conditions so that engineering venture SBJV could know when it’s safe to work on building the Storstrøm bridge (in waters with often very strong currents).
 In this case study, you can read about the ToughBoy solution WSP has deployed in the Storstrøm strait.
 This setup includes a Vaisala WXT weather transmitter, on top of the standard wave sensor and ADCP.

 Another customer requested a ToughBoy setup which would register tide as well.
 EIVA enabled this simply by equipping the ToughBoy with a Trimble GPS and automatically calculating the tide from the data.